o3de/o3de.org/content/docs/user-guide/assets/pipeline/user_defined_properties.md

 ### Python Access

-Python scripts uses callbacks to access the scene graph nodes to find user defined properties.
+Python scripts use callbacks to access the scene graph nodes to find user defined properties.
 The CustomPropertyData will come back as a Python dictionary for the script to enumerate to find the key-value pairs.

 Python code example: